 Professor, Director of Doctoral Studies

-Jonathan Chapman is Professor and Director of Doctoral Studies at Carnegie Mellon University’s School of Design where he leads the PhD in Transition Design—a research program for designers committed to making positive change in the world.
+Jonathan Chapman is Professor & Director of Doctoral Studies at Carnegie Mellon University’s School of Design where he leads the PhD in Transition Design—a research program for designers committed to making positive change in the world.